 Deacon’s Bank

 A new addition to the Michelin Guide, Deacon’s Bank in Chapel-en-le-Frith is one to watch, yet won’t break the bank.
-Like The Pack Horse, Deacon’s Bank is also located towards the beautiful Peak District and perfect trip out for great grub.
+Like The Pack Horse, Deacon’s Bank is also located towards the beautiful Peak District and a perfect trip out for great grub.
 The former bank offers a seven-course tasting menu for £85 per person as well as a Sunday roast menu with two courses for £29 and three courses for £36.

 What did the Michelin Guide say?